Search posts:

 There are a few different reasons why iodine supplementation is essential for both women and men with hyperprolactinemia.

 In this way, a person’s thyroid health directly affects their prolactin levels.
 Since hyperprolactinemia is commonly associated with the presence of a prolactinoma (a pituitary gland tumor), which is also likely to be a result of iodine deficiency, it didn’t surprise me to find that iodine deficiency plays a major role in the development of this particular problem of hormone imbalance.
+Indeed, after women go through pregnancy, they are often low on iodine because the growing fetus needs a lot of iodine in order to produce a healthy nervous system.

 Vitamin B17 is a well-known cancer cure (at least, outside of the US) with a near-100% cure rate in patients who are given this nutrient before receiving chemotherapy or radiation.
-Since 50% of hyperprolactinemia patients are diagnosed with their condition due to the presence of a pituitary gland tumor, this nutrient deserved a special mention here.
+Since 50% of hyperprolactinemia patients are diagnosed with their condition due to the presence of a pituitary gland tumor, this nutrient deserves a special mention here.
 Vitamin B17, which is also known as amygdalin or Laetrile, is able to not only cure, but also prevent, cancer, tumors, autoimmune diseases, and degenerative disease states.

 Pancreatic Enzymes